carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Friends and Family

-Your partners, family members or guests are invited to attend the keynote lectures if they are on campus during the conference.
-However, the break-out, skill-up, and workshops will be limited to the conference participants for their participation.
-Here is a list of [on-campus cafe and restaurants](http://www.ucd.ie/students/guide/food.html)) which will be accessible to them while they are in the UCD area.
-You can purchase a partner/friend (conference) dinner ticket through our [registration page](https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271).
+Your partner, family members or guests are invited to attend the keynote lectures if they are on campus during the conference.
+However, the break-out, skill-up, and workshops will be limited to the conference attendees for their participation.
+Here is a list of [on-campus cafe and restaurants](http://www.ucd.ie/students/guide/food.html) which will be accessible to them while they are in the UCD area.
+You can purchase a conference dinner ticket for partner/family member/friends through our [registration page](https://www.eventbrite.com/e/carpentrycon-2018-tickets-42447719271).
 Contact the organizers if we can help you in any way.
 See the related sections for *Childcare, Nursing, Medical, Events, Fitness* etc. for related information.

 #### G: Guinness
 <br></br>